choi-phd/TestDesign/cran-comments.md

 ```

 * Changed the examples in `datasets.R` to write to `tempdir()` and clean afterwards.
 Removed `\donttest` to make them also used in automatic testing.
+* "Export Data" in Shiny app now does not change the working directory when writing to `tempdir()`, and cleans afterwards.

 The following changes were made to fix errors.